sy2002/QNICE-FPGA/doc/README.md

 QNICE-FPGA: Overview
 ====================

 As an intro, mention the hardware that QNICE-FPGA is able to run on with some nice pictures.

 Explain folder structure in main folder and also here in the doc folder.

 Explain what the Monitor is (operating system)

+Data transfer via SD Card and via a serial connection (link to the description in the getting started section and point out to the qtransfer system as an alternative)

+Explain how you can route STDIN/STDOUT using the switch register, which can be implemented differently on different hardware: Nexys4 DDR/Nexys A7: physical switches.
+MEGA65: RESTORE key combinations.
+As soon as done: update @TODO in README.md in hw folder to link here.

 MEGA65
 ------